Flowers for Zora

 The difference in the two arts is this: the white dancer attempts to express fully; the Negro dancer is restrained, but succeeds in gripping the beholder by forcing him to finish the action the performer suggests.
 Since no art can ever express all the variations conceivable, the Negro must be considered the greater artist, his dancing is realistic suggestion, and that is about all a great artist can do (84).

 And so is Hurston.
-The Africa within us survives and continues to be expressed, no matter where we are, because of the inclusive-integrative principle (Hazzard-Donald, 40), whereby we and our traditions survive because we are adaptable and open to integrating elements that allow transformation to take place.
+The Africa within us survives and continues to be expressed, no matter where we are, because of the inclusive-integrative principle (Hazzard-Donald, 40).
+We and our traditions survive because we are adaptable and open to integrating elements that allow transformation to take place.
 Rigid structures do not stand.
-They collapse by the force of the pressure of the elements surrounding them.
+They collapse by the force of the elements surrounding them.
 Fluidity is a must for anything to survive.
 Whatever we have to work with becomes useful and suited to our needs and purposes.
 We always have ourselves and our embodiment, and we always have whatever is given to us by whatever environment we are situated in.
 Again, “nothing is too old or new, domestic or foreign, high or low for his use” (Hurston 84).
 It takes curvature and angularity to make use out of what is available.
 It takes recognition of the nonlinearity and multidimensionality inherent to our being.
 It takes rhythm-consciousness and improvisation.

 The question I am left with is, when do we get to twist back out?
 When do we get to express our infiniteness and nonlinearity without having to twist in on ourselves?
 When does my full 360 self not require having to see myself through the white, patriarchal, capitalist gaze?
 I believe it’s when I can recognize Spirit’s role in the whole thing.
-Returning to the circle is the recognition of Spirit, when I can use that spiritual-material reciprocity to untwist myself and expand back out into the circle where my curves and angles are wide and still present but not limited by forces created in my opposition.
+Returning to the circle is the recognition of Spirit, when I can use that spiritual-material reciprocity to untwist myself and expand back out into the circle where my curves and angles are wide and still present, but not limited by forces created in my opposition.
 And so it is that we are untwisting and finding the fullness of the circle, its angles, and its curves.

 Works Cited